eneisen-ibm/copilot-workshop-labs/lab_3/README.md

   > ![Static Badge](https://img.shields.io/badge/-Prompt-text?style=social&logo=github%20copilot)
   >
   > ```prompt
-  > Create an issue in the repository <your-name>/copilot-workshop-labs for a README for OctoAcme Project Management Docs
+  > Create an issue in the repository <your-name>/copilot-workshop-labs for a README for GlucoTech Project Management Docs
   > that has links to all the docs in the docs folder.
-  > - The README should also contain a brief summary of the project management processes used by OctoAcme.
+  > - The README should also contain a brief summary of the project management processes used by GlucoTech.
   > - Make sure README, project management processes summary, and links are in the title of the issue.
   > - Use the "Add Content to Project Management Process Docs" template.
   >  - Which process document do you want to update? "<new document>"